Tracking the progress towards a particular strategic objective is one of the significant tasks in any business. Why?

 It’s one of the tested and proven ways of increasing commitment towards the achievement of a particular goal.
 It would help if you had a minimalist and easy-to-interpret chart to track progress.

+The expert-recommended chart you can use to keep track of performance is Google Sheets Progress Bar.
 The visualization design is arguably among the charts that are amazingly easy to interpret.
-You can use the chart to create compelling data stories for the management.
+You can use the chart to create compelling data stories for management.

 It turns out you have an option of downloading and installing a particular add-on to access ready-made and visually stunning Progress Bar Charts.